 Candace Shaw is a Feminist who likes whiskey (neat), language (salty), and people who pick up the tab (frequently).

-Candace Shaw is a Feminist, bon vivant, emcee, producer, and cultural commentator who has been a fixture on the Canadian music scene for twenty years.
-She was the long-time Artistic Director for the Peterborough Folk Festival, is the current Chair of the Shelter Valley Folk Festival, and books the Music City Summer Series in The Distillery District, Toronto.
-She is a thoughtful, engaging, and provocative commentator and advocate for women, the arts, and arts workers’ rights.
+Candace Shaw is a Feminist, Cultural Producer, and Activist who has been a fixture on the Canadian music scene for almost thirty years.
+She was the long-time Artistic Director for the Peterborough Folk Festival, Chair of the Shelter Valley Folk Festival, and Booker for the Music City Summer Series in The Distillery District, Toronto, amongst other roles.
+She is a thoughtful, engaging, and provocative commentator and advocate for women, the arts, and arts workers’ rights, and in 2019 was a candidate in the Federal election.

-She is an able host for events, workshops or radio, and an entertaining addition to panel discussions, most recently acting as Emcee for Little York Folk Festival, Shelter Valley Folk Festival, the 30th annual Hillside Festival, and speaking at the Folk Alliance International and Folk Music Ontario conferences about women’s issues in the music industry.
+She is a long-standing advocate and activist for women and arts workers’ rights, safety, and mental health.
+An able host for events, workshops, or radio, and an entertaining addition to panel discussions, most recently acting as Emcee for Little York Folk Festival, Shelter Valley Folk Festival, the 30th annual Hillside Festival, and speaking at the Folk Alliance International and Folk Music Ontario conferences about women’s issues in the music industry.
 In December 2012, she was appointed to the Ministry of Tourism, Culture, and Sport‘s Live Music Working Group, and in 2013 was asked to join the committee guiding the Toronto Live Music Initiative, 4479.

 A graduate of the PCVS Integrated Arts Program and Trent University, she has appeared in more than 40 films and theatrical productions including Cavan Blazers in 1993 and more recently, the Canadian web series Grimwell.
 In 1999 she was part of the three-person creative team behind Flick, the first feature-length independent film written, filmed, and produced in Peterborough.
 An avid volunteer with a passion for community engagement, she has been active on the Board of Directors of arts organizations such as Artspace, the Ontario Council of Folk Festivals, and Shelter Valley Folk Festival.